radixdlt/app-radix/README.md

 the process outputs HTML and LaTeX documentations in `doc/html` and `doc/latex` folders.

 # Tests & Continuous Integration

+> ❌ NOT DONE YET FOR THIS APP.

 The flow processed in [GitHub Actions](https://github.com/features/actions) is the following: